This is a place for you to find true delight for your homeschool, faith, and home.

 And our lives have never been the same.

-With seven children, a family business — and some special needs in the mix — we still have “those” days (or weeks!); but our school is more peaceful than I ever thought possible, and my children have discovered true delight.
+With seven children, a chronic illness, a family business — and some special needs in the mix — we still have “those” days (or weeks!); but our school is more peaceful than I ever thought possible, our home is on its way, and our children have discovered true delight.

 I pray this place helps your family find the same.